 The DOE initiative has a potentially massive impact on the environment.
 This is because over a third of the yearly carbon pollution of the country is released by homes and commercial buildings that use up approximately 40 percent of the nation’s energy—inefficient use of energy results in wastage worth over $100 billion.

-In the DOE’s E3, the Building Technologies Office promotes widespread access of the public to high-performing heat pumps to replace other water and space heaters that use fossil fuels.
+In the DOE’s E3, the Building Technologies Office promotes widespread public access to high-performing heat pumps to replace other water and space heaters that use fossil fuels.
 The aim is to set up highly efficient heat pumps in all the residential and commercial buildings across the country.

 The Value of Heat Pumps

-For any ordinary household that cannot afford to retrofit its current heating, ventilation, and air conditioning (HVAC) system, a furnace tune-up and regular professional maintenance can ensure that the entire system is working efficiently.
-This will already prevent energy waste and will keep energy costs down.
-It will likewise secure the health and safety of the residents because lack of regular cleaning will result in a build-up of dust and other pollutants.
+For any ordinary household that cannot afford to retrofit its current heating, ventilation, and air conditioning (HVAC) system, a furnace tune-up and regular professional maintenance can ensure the entire system works efficiently.
+This will prevent energy waste and will keep energy costs down.
+It will likewise secure the health and safety of the residents because a lack of regular cleaning will result in a build-up of dust and other pollutants.
 Debris that clog up the system can also cause home fires.

 Heat pumps are even more sustainable for those who can afford a change.
 According to a July 2021 study by a researcher from the University of Michigan’s School for Environment and Sustainability, a heat pump works like an air conditioner in summer and a heater in winter, using less energy.
 It uses electricity cleaner than propane, natural gas, or oil, which all emit greenhouse gases during combustion.

-According to the study, the use of heat pumps can lower costs for 30 percent of households while cutting their greenhouse gas emissions.
+According to the study, using heat pumps can lower costs for 30 percent of households while reducing greenhouse gas emissions.
 To benefit more families, the cost of heat pumps must go down, and their efficiency must be further improved.

-The study says that houses must also be energy-efficient overall for heat pumps to be maximized.
+The study says houses must also be energy-efficient to maximize heat pumps.
 This means the home must be air-sealed and have the proper insulation to keep the indoor temperature under control.

 The study highlights that the grid of the U.S. generates electricity from natural gas and coal.
 This generates pollutants such as sulfur dioxide, oxides of nitrogen, and delicate particulate matter.
 In certain areas, the pollution is too high that it would negate the use of heat pumps.
 The study, therefore, strongly suggests that the government clean up the electricity grid.